-There are so many books and articles written about how to communicate effectively, that it can often be overwhelming knowing what to believe or even what works,
+There are so many books and articles written about how to communicate effectively, that it can often be overwhelming to know what to believe or even what works.

 I’ve distilled down some of the most important factors couples need to focus on to improve their communication and relationship.
 My ideas are based on my observations of working with hundreds of couples over the last 10 years and communication problems.

 1. Seek to understand before trying to be understood

 One of the most common negative patterns I see in my work with couples is the cycle of criticism and defensiveness.

 This often happens when you hear something you perceive as an attack or criticism from your partner, which leads to you immediately defending yourself.

 The problem with this pattern is it immediately sets both of you up to not be heard.

 As soon as you start to defend your position, you’ve lost the opportunity to understand your partner.